mohitsriv/Notepad/_posts/2015-12-18-new-tech-and-new-content.md

 ---
 layout: post
-title: New Tech, New Posts
+title: New Tech, New Content
-description: "New tech and new posts"
+description: "New tech and new content"
 modified: 2015-12-18
 category:
 tags: [hosted software, jekyll, microsoft azure]